gopeter/stayhappy-app/README.md

 - Moments with end date
 - Recurring moments
 - Share highlight: maybe create a combined image with a real layout like Reddit does when sharing images
 - Configurable Widget background color
+- Some suggestions or real world data?